LASSO Inference for High Dimensional Predictive Regressions: Asymptotic Theory

-Third, Assumption \ref{assu:asym_n}(a) follows \citet{mei2022lasso} that allows the variable dimension $p$ to diverge at a polynomial rate of the sample size $n$; it can be extended to an exponential rate of $n$ at the cost of expositional complications.
-Nevertheless, Assumption \ref{assu:asym_n}(b) imposes a more restrictive condition for the sparsity index $n$, compared to $s=o(n^{1/4})$ in \citet{mei2022lasso}, which is reasonable as asymptotic normality is more delicate and demanding than consistency.
-This condition ensures that the shrinkage bias is accurately estimated to achieve the result (R2) in Section \ref{subsec:The-Biases}, so that XDlasso asymptotically follows a normal distribution centered at the true coefficient; also see the second term of (\ref{eq:t=000020xd=000020decom}) below. \begin{rem} We recommend $\tau=1/2$ for practitioners, under which the quantity $(\tau\wedge(1-\tau))/4$ achieves its maximum $1/8$ and thus permits the weakest sparsity condition.
+Third, Assumption \ref{assu:asym_n}(a) follows MS24 by allowing $p$ to diverge at a polynomial rate of $n$; it can be extended to an exponential rate of $n$ at the cost of expositional complications.
+Assumption \ref{assu:asym_n}(b) imposes a more restrictive condition for the sparsity index $s$, compared to $s=o(n^{1/4})$ in MS24.
+This is understandable as asymptotic normality is more delicate and demanding than consistency.
+This condition ensures that the shrinkage bias is accurately estimated to achieve the result (R2) in Section \ref{subsec:The-Biases}, so that XDlasso asymptotically follows a normal distribution centered at the true coefficient; also see the second term of (\ref{eq:t=000020xd=000020decom}) below. \begin{rem}[Choice of $\tau$] In practice, the sparsity index $s$ is unknown.
+We therefore recommend $\tau=1/2$ for practitioners, under which the quantity $(\tau\wedge(1-\tau))/4$ achieves its maximum $1/8$ and thus permits the weakest sparsity condition.
 This is different from the conventional wisdom of IVX \citep{phillips2016robust,kostakis2015robust} where $\tau$ is recommended to be as large as 0.95 to minimize the loss of rate efficiency (or local power).
-The context is different in our setting of high dimensional predictive regression, under which we require a very small sparsity index $s$ relative to $n$.
-An excessively large $\tau$ will thus cause a severe distortion in the size of the test under finite sample.
-As discussed in Theorem \ref{thm:length} below, the hypothesis testing based on XDlasso is consistent for a wide class of local-to-zero $\theta_{j}^{*}$, despite a slower convergence rate compared with the case when $\tau$ is close to 1. \end{rem} By Assumptions \ref{assu:tail}--\ref{assu:asym_n}, we first display a lemma for the consistency of the initial workhorse Slasso estimator.
-For ease of exposition, we present the convergence rate of Slasso for the coefficients standardized by the sample standard deviations. \begin{lem} Under Assumptions \ref{assu:tail}--\ref{assu:asym_n}, there exists some absolute constant $C_{\lambda}$ such that when the LASSO tuning parameter in (\ref{eq:Slasso}) satisfies $\lambda=C_{\lambda}(\log p)^{\frac{3}{2}+\frac{1}{2r}}/\sqrt{n}$, as $n\to\infty$, we have
+Their context is different from our setting of high dimensional predictive regression, under which an excessively large $\tau$ will permit a very small sparsity index $s$ relative to $n$ and thus cause a severe distortion in the size of the test under finite sample.
+As discussed in Theorem \ref{thm:length} below, the hypothesis testing based on XDlasso is consistent for a wide class of local-to-zero $\theta_{j}^{*}$, despite a slower convergence rate compared with the case when $\tau$ is close to 1 \citep{campbell2006efficient}. \end{rem}